 Visiting member control centers to showcase designs and layouts.

-Act as a liaison forum between industry entities and the Reliability Coordinator function, providing efficient communications related to compliance issues, initiatives, and requirements.
+Acting as a liaison forum between industry entities and the Reliability Coordinator function, providing efficient communications related to compliance issues, initiatives, and requirements.

-Monitor and assess current and pending NERC Reliability Standards to determine their impacts and identify any best practices, tools, or processes to assist entities with their compliance obligations.
+Monitoring and assessing current and pending NERC Reliability Standards to determine their impacts and identify any best practices, tools, or processes to assist entities with their compliance obligations.
 These standards include, but are not limited to:

 Resource Demand Balancing (BAL);